DmxLarchey/Kruskal-AlmostFull/README.md

-To deal with the `Prop` vs `Type` choice, we define a type notation `Base` which is either `Base := Prop` or `Base := Type` and, consistently with this choice, notations for first order like operators described
+To deal with the `Prop` vs `Type` choice, we define a type notation `Base` which is either `Base := Prop` or `Base := Type` and, consistently with this choice, notations for first order like connectives described
 below:
 ```
 +------+-----------+---------+----------+--------------+